krzkrzkrz/foo.pub/go/functions/index.md

 }
 ```

-When two or more consecutive named function parameters share a type, you can omit the type from all but the last.
+* When two or more consecutive named function parameters share a type, you can omit the type
+  from all but the last

 ```go
 func add(x int, y int) int {
   return x + y
 }
 ```

+Can be written as:

 ```go
 func add(x, y int) int {